keypine8/igotostars_20240330/README.md

 # igotostars.org
+FREE APP    "Astrology you can SEE"
 See for yourself by direct personal experience if astrology works.

-  This README.md file is under construction.
+  This README.md file is under construction. for now,  see  "makeprod.sh"  and "cfns.sh"

-the 20230312 files are the latest (hashockey players)
+the 20240603 files are the latest

-for now,  see  "makeprod.sh"  and "cfns.sh"

 **EMCC NOTE**